Buying a bearded dragon is a serious decision because they are not the easiest or cheapest pets to own.

 Bearded dragons need a special enclosure.

 They are not like cats or dogs who will settle into a new home basically as they find it.
 And, a bearded dragon’s house is not tiny like a goldfish bowl or a small aquarium.
-They require at least 2′ X 2′ X 4′ for an enclosure.
+They require at least 2′ X 2′ X 4′ for an enclosure, and bigger is definitely better.

 And there is more.
 Bearded dragons are ectotherms or cold-blooded, and they love and need to sunbathe.
 Since they cannot maintain warm body temperatures like mammals, they spend plenty of time basking in the sun.